QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

     c = np.zeros(T+1)
     k = np.zeros(T+2)
     c[0] = 0.3
-    k[0] = k_ss * 1.5   # Start above steady state
+    k[0] = k_ss * 1.5   # Start above steady-state
     paths = bisection_method(c, k, γ, δ, β, α, A, terminal=k_ss) plot_savings(paths, k_ss=k_ss, s_ss=s_ss, c_ss=c_ss)

 Competitive Equilibrium
 ========================

-Next we study a decentralized version of an economy with same technology and preference structure as our planned economy
+Next, we study a decentralized version of an economy with the same technology and preference structure as our planned economy

 But now there is no planner